zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

 3. For a local machine runtime environment, provide the following parameter on your command line:

     ```
-    -Dspring.config.additional-location=PATH-TO-EXTERNAL-YAML-CONFIG-FILE
+    -Dspring.config.additional-location=PATH-TO_EXTERNAL-YAML-CONFIG-FILE
     ```

-    At runtime, Spring will merge the two configuration files, whereby the properties in the external file have higher priority.
+   At runtime, Spring will merge the two `YAML` configuration files, whereby the properties in the external file have higher priority.

-   For Mainframe Provide environment specific configuration properties on a mainframe execution environment by defining these configuration properties through Java System Properties provided on your command line.
-These properties are part of the `JAVA_OPTIONS` argument.
+   For Mainframe execution environment provide environment specific configuration properties by defining these configuration properties through Java System Properties provided on service application execution command line.

     <font color = "red"> Let's add an example here. </font>

     **Important!** Ensure that the default configuration contains only properties which are not dependent on the deployment environment.
 Do not include security sensitive data in the default configuration.

-    TODO-Clarify:

     **Note:** For the procedure to configure your Spring Boot based service, see [Configuring your service](api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler#configuring-your-service) in the article _Onboarding a REST API service with the Plain Java Enabler (PJE)_.

 ## Registering your service with API ML

+Onboarding a REST services with API ML means to register the service with API ML Discovery service.
+The registration is triggered automatically after the service application is fully run by Spring issuing `ContextRefreshed` event.

 To register your REST service with API ML using a Spring Boot Enabler, you only need to annotate your application `main` class with `@EnableApiDiscovery `